JoelSmith123/ideabox-mod2-refactor/TaskList.md

 38. set hover state for downvote buttons (might require js)

-39. (JOEL)--------------------finish styling header for desktop (use flex box)
+39. (DONE)--------------------finish styling header for desktop (use flex box)

 40. (DONE)--------------------finish styling search bar for desktop (flexbox and sticky)

 41. (DONE)--------------------finish styling card section and cards for desktop (use flexbox for cards and section)

-42. (JOEL)--------------------finish styling page for mobile (media query and adjust appropriate values of existing styling)
+42. (DONE)--------------------finish styling page for mobile (media query and adjust appropriate values of existing styling)

 Start stretch goals later.....